 Recipe FAQs

-Can I make this pesto without pine nuts?
+Can I make this without nutritional yeast?

 Did you love this recipe?
 Thank you!
-Please rate this recipe and leave a review below.
+Please give this recipe a star rating and leave a review below.
 I respond to every one!
 Be sure to follow me on InstagramPinterest, TikTok, and Facebook.
 Tag me if you try a recipe!

-5-Minute Dairy Free Pesto
+5-Minute Dairy Free Pesto (Vegan & Freezer-Friendly)

-5 from 17 ratings
+5 from 21 ratings

 Ingredients